-This V Cert qualification has been developed to meet the criteria set by the Department for Education (DfE) to be included in the key stage 4 performance tables.
+This technical award has been developed to meet the criteria set by the Department for Education (DfE) to be included in the key stage 4 performance tables.
 Each grade has been assigned a points value.
-Please check the Register of Regulated Qualifications website register.ofqual.gov.uk for further information.
+Please check the Register of Regulated Qualifications website (www.register.ofqual.gov.uk) for further information.